spuchol81/elastic-o11y-agentic-rca/instruqt/agentic-rca-track-1noreo/03-agentic-root-cause-analysis/assignment.md

 5. After nearly 30 seconds you should see the report of the agent.
 It should give you insights from the logs you may not even have noticed during the previous challenge
  ![Jul-06-2026_at_14.45.29-image.png](../assets/Jul-06-2026_at_14.45.29-image.png)
  > [!NOTE]
-> This is live generated data, so content may differ.
-If you feel the LLM missed a thing, you can challenge it by following-up for instance with
+> This is AI generated data, so content may differ.
-> ```
-> You forgot one of the incident windows
-> ```

 Pausing a bit and understand how it works
 ===